Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 The very high quality of the down ensures excellent loft, though some may find the mummy fit too restrictive.
 However, Near Zero offers three different sizes to accommodate various heights.

-The trade-off of its impressively low weight is that that shell and lining materials do feel quite delicate and demand careful handling for longevity.
+The trade-off of its impressively low weight is that shell and lining materials do feel quite delicate and demand careful handling for longevity.
 Nonetheless, its impressive performance and relatively affordable price make it a standout choice in the market of lightweight sleeping bags.

 Read our full Near Zero bundle review